jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-28.md

-+++
+---
+title: "The Population Question"
+linkTitle: "Chapter 28"
-title=  "The Population Question" heading=  "Chapter 28" description=  "Adam Smith answers the Population Question" date=  2015-09-03 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-27" linkbtext=  "Chapter 27" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-29" linkftext=  "Chapter 29"
+description: "Adam Smith answers the Population Question"
-+++
+date: 2015-08-02
+author: "Rae"
+image: "/covers/life.jpg"
+---

 Dr. Richard Price had recently stirred a sensation by his attempt to prove that England’s population=
 - was declining, and